The office is open Monday thru Friday from 8:00 am to 4:00 pm. After hours either dial 458-5670 or 911 for assistance.

-The Department is now comprised of 16 sworn officers and 2 civilians on staff and is responsible for over 7,800 complaints a year ranging from quality of life issues to major felonies.
+The Department is now comprised of 10 full-time and 6 part-time, sworn officers and 2 civilians on staff and is responsible for over 10,000 complaints a year ranging from quality of life issues to major felonies.

 Today’s North Syracuse Police Department, under the leadership of Chief of Police Michael Crowell, employs sworn personnel trained to meet the unique challenges facing law enforcement in the 21st century.
 In addition to 800 hours of training mandated by state law under the Municipal Police Training Council, North Syracuse Police Officers receive specialized training in anti-terrorism, youth relations, juvenile law, emergency management and much more.
 This specialized training enhances the abilities and skills that are necessary for Officers to effectively provide professional and quality service to the public it serves.